ValkyrieUK/Jambu-Server/README.md

 ##
 Curl Requests
-An example of a valid request
+An example of a valid request.

 ```
 curl http://localhost:3000/api/v1/users/3